Updated: July 2019

 Performance benchmarks use scores from Pingdom.com, WebPagetest.org, or GTMetrix.com.

 Oddly, no one mentions speed test scores don’t matter.
-It’s milliseconds!
+It’s milliseconds that count!
 Or that Google PageSpeed Insights is a test designed to create site-owner anxiety.
 Boasting about a PageSpeed Insight 100 test score is ridiculous.
 We’ve seen 12-second pages get a 100 rating with this test.
 A joke.
 Many blog authors claim they find speed salvation using popular WordPress caching plugins.

 On an optimized site, caching plugins make little difference in load time.
 The initial visit is the critical one for the first impression.
 Only 5 percent of PagePipe traffic is repeat visitors (500 visitors per month).
 That’s very low.
 But not uncommon.